Poker Online

 scoring diagram

 In the example our team (Nós) has two games towards the rubber and their team (Eles) has three.
-I am told that in Portugal, it is traditional to keep score using a different shaped diagram, like this:
+This is the most usual system, at least in Northern Portugal, but I am told that in some parts of Portugal it is traditional to keep score using a different shaped diagram, like this:

 scoring diagram 2